jiwonj05/fanctrl-native/README.md

 ## 🎯 GSoC Qualification Task Description

 > **Goal:**
-> Implement a basic native C library that returns constant/dummy values (e.g., mock temperature, AC status, etc.) and bind it to Python using `ctypes`.
-Then integrate this binding into the existing `fw-fanctrl` project to simulate a working fan controller using dummy data.
+> A proof of concept - create a basic dummy library that returns a constant value to Python (for any of the functions), and integrate it into fw-fanctrl.

 ---